Cleveland Clinic will be IBM’s first private sector customer to install a quantum computer on premise

 The move marks yet another step forward for quantum computing.
 It comes as part of a broader 10-year partnership between IBM and the clinic that includes hybrid cloud service and AI.

-According to IBM Quantum Network director Dr. Anthony J. Annunziata, including a quantum computer as part of that suite of tools is critical because the company wants to understand which tasks are best suited for quantum computations.
+According to IBM Quantum Network director Dr. Anthony J. Annunziata, including a quantum computer as part of that suite of tools is critical because the company wants to understand which tasks are best suited to quantum computations.
 Despite rapid advances, quantum computers are still in their infancy, but it’s still possible they could be more efficient at limited tasks.

 “The Cleveland Clinic will have the full capacity of a quantum system we purpose-built for them,” Annunziata said.
 “We’ll have a much better ability to integrate it into their existing infrastructure.
 There will be benefits in doing that as we figure out how quantum can address these really tough problems and also how it can accelerate the application of AI.”